-Before the coronavirus upended markets and industries, many companies were striving to create customer-focused cultures.
+Many companies are striving to create customer-focused cultures.
 The pandemic has only intensified the urgency, and challenges, of getting there.
 Companies that survive and thrive through these tough times will understand their customers’ changing needs and be able to quickly pivot to meet them.

 How does a company re-energize its culture in ways that empower employees to better serve its customers?
 Knowing that innovation is critical to meeting new customer expectations, how can a business innovate more and better?
 Many organizations realize they need to get out of their own way to do so yet remain mired in bureaucratic structures and mindsets that keep them from acting quickly to meet customers where they are.

-We believe every interaction with your customers affects your value to them and their value to you.
+We believe every interaction with your customers affects your and their value to them.
 Today’s most successful businesses are focused on making every interaction better.
 At the heart of this effort is a culture that aligns and engages everyone in the company around understanding their customers and innovating to meet their needs.